Chameleon Card System

 Use

-1. Hold down the button (yellow flashing).
+1. Hold down the button (yellow flashing)

-1. While holding down the button, place the two bare wires into the slots in the gold leaf.
+1. While holding down the button, place the two bare wires into the slots

-1. The LED will display blue, green or red.
+1. The LED will display blue, green or red

 The Chameleon Card can be used on its own or in conjunction with the other VIA monitoring systems.